Call for Papers

-We invite 20-minute papers from all disciplines on any aspect of medieval emotions, feelings, or affects.
+We invite 20-minute papers from all disciplines on any aspect of medieval peace and war.
 We also welcome proposals for 3-paper sessions on particular topics related to the theme.
-Please submit an abstract (approx. 250 words) and brief c.v., electronically if possible, no later than 18 October 2013.
+Please submit an abstract (approx. 250 words) and brief c.v., electronically if possible, no later than 17 October 2014.
 If you wish to propose a session, please submit abstracts and vitae for all participants in the session.
-Commentary is traditionally provided for each paper presented; completed papers, including notes, will be due no later than 5 March 2014.
+Commentary is traditionally provided for each paper presented; completed papers, including notes, will be due no later than 10 March 2015.

-The Sewanee Medieval Colloquium Prize will be awarded for the best paper by a graduate student or recent PhD recipient (degree awarded since July 2010).
+The Sewanee Medieval Colloquium Graduate Prize ($250) will be awarded for the best paper by a graduate student or recent PhD recipient (degree awarded since July 2011).

 Dr. Matthew W. Irvin